stablekernel/aqueduct/source/docs/tut/getting-started.md

 # 1. Getting Started

-The purpose of this tutorial series is to become familiar with how Aqueduct works by building an application.
+By the end of this tutorial, you will have created an Aqueduct application that serves fictional heroes from a PostgreSQL database.
+You will learn the following:

+- Run an Aqueduct application
+- Route HTTP requests to the appropriate handler in your code
+- Store and retrieve database data
+- Write automated tests for each endpoint

+!!! tip "Getting Help"
+    If at anytime you get stuck, hop on over to the [Aqueduct Slack channel](http://slackaqueductsignup.herokuapp.com).

+## Installation

 To get started, make sure you have the following software installed:

 1. Dart ([Install Instructions](https://www.dartlang.org/install))
-2. IntelliJ IDEA or any other Jetbrains IDE ([Install Instructions](https://www.jetbrains.com/idea/download/))
+2. IntelliJ IDEA or any other Jetbrains IDE, including the free Community Edition ([Install Instructions](https://www.jetbrains.com/idea/download/))
 3. The IntelliJ IDEA Dart Plugin ([Install Instructions](https://www.dartlang.org/tools/jetbrains-plugin))

-If at anytime you get stuck, hop on over to the [Aqueduct Slack channel](http://slackaqueductsignup.herokuapp.com).

-Installing Aqueduct
----

-`aqueduct` is a command-line utility for all things Aqueduct - including creating a new project.
-Install `aqueduct` with the following command:
+Install the `aqueduct` command line tool by running the following command in your shell:

 ```
 pub global activate aqueduct